kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

   server: {
     open: true,
     proxy: {
-      // '/our' is an endpoint that simply serves the node's name via GET.
+      // '/our' is an endpoint that simply serves your node's name via GET.
       '/our': {
         target: PROXY_URL,
         changeOrigin: true,
       },
-      // 'our.js' is a js file containing information about the node which will be used by our UI.
+      // 'our.js' is a js file containing information about your node, which will be used by your UI.
       [`${BASE_URL}/our.js`]: {
         target: PROXY_URL,
         changeOrigin: true,
         rewrite: (path) => path.replace(BASE_URL, ''),
       },
-      // This route will match all other HTTP requests to the backend: when your ui makes a request to BASE_URL, it will be proxied to the node.
+      // This route will match all other HTTP requests to the backend: when your ui makes a request to BASE_URL, it will be proxied to your node.
       [`^${BASE_URL}/(?!(@vite/client|src/.*|node_modules/.*|@react-refresh|$))`]: {
         target: PROXY_URL,
         changeOrigin: true,